 Hydrographic Society of America

-Gardner, James; Mayer, Larry A.; and Armstrong, Andy, "High Resolution Mapping in support of UNCLOS Article 76: Seeing the seafloor with new eyes" (2007).
-Center for Coastal and Ocean Mapping.
+Gardner, James V.; Mayer, Larry A.; and Armstrong, Andy, "High Resolution Mapping in support of UNCLOS Article 76: Seeing the seafloor with new eyes" (2007).
+U.S. Hydrographic Conference (US HYDRO).
 830.